syseleven/consul_lib/README.md

 # Semaphore

-With a [Consul Semaphore](https://www.consul.io/docs/guides/semaphore.html) you can choose how many instances of some code can run in any given moment in you consul cluster.
+With a [Consul Semaphore](https://www.consul.io/docs/guides/semaphore.html) you can choose how many instances of some code can run in any given moment in your consul cluster.

 Example: